43 movies to stream on Netflix, Amazon, or HBO while quarantined, depending on your mood

-There’s a famous Twilight Zone episode that feels particularly resonant at this moment.
-You probably know the one—or at least how it ended.
+There’s a famous Twilight Zone episode that feels particularly resonant right now.
+You probably know the one, or at least how it ended.

-A bookworm played by Rocky’s Burgess Meredith never seems to have enough time to read books.
-When he finally does find the time, though, it’s in the wake of an apocalyptic disaster and just before he breaks his eyeglasses.
+A bookworm (Rocky’s Burgess Meredith) never seems to have enough time to read books.
+When he finally does find the time, though, it’s in the wake of an apocalyptic disaster—and just before he breaks his eyeglasses.

-“Time Enough at Last” is a prophetic parable about the cost of finally lounging in ultimate leisure, and the conditions in which it might arrive.
+“Time Enough at Last” is a prophetic parable about the cost of finally lounging in ultimate leisure, and the paradoxic conditions in which it might arrive.

-Who’d ever have thought that the reason you would finally be able to watch more movies at home would be because of a global pandemic, and that your viewing would be broken up by frequent phone checks to find out which beloved celebrity now has the coronavirus and which city has graduated from “social distancing” to “sheltering in place.”
+Who’d ever have thought the reason you finally get to watch more movies at home would be a global pandemic, and that your viewing would be broken up by frequent phone checks to find out which beloved celebrity now has Covid-19 and which city has graduated from “social distancing” to “sheltering in place.”

-Yes, there is time enough at last for all the movies you ever wanted to watch, but it doesn’t feel how you thought it might.
+Yes, there is time enough at last for all the movies you ever wanted to watch, but it doesn’t feel how you hoped it would.

-Emotions run a wide gamut during a time of self-quarantine.
+Emotions run a wide gamut during self-quarantine.
 There may be bouts of manic stir-craziness, pockets of supreme coziness, or a persistent feeling of being on the verge of tears.
-Watching the kinds of movies that match your emotional state may not make you any safer—in fact, I can guarantee it won’t—but it might deliver momentary satisfaction at a time when those are at a high premium.
+Watching the kinds of movies that match your emotional state may not make you any safer—in fact, I can guarantee it won’t—but it will deliver some momentary satisfaction at a time when it’s at a high premium.

-Since life at coronavirus o’clock in the year 2020 is hard enough already without being paralyzed by indecision, Fast Company has scoured the streaming services for movies that service some specific moods you might be experiencing right now.
-Have a look below at our guide to which movies to watch, and where, according to what your quarantine-brain might want at any moment.
+Since life at coronavirus o’clock in the year 2020 is hard enough already without being paralyzed by indecision, Fast Company has scoured the streaming services for movies that service specific moods you might be experiencing right now.
+Have a look below at our guide to what to watch, and where, according to what your quarantine-brain might want at any moment.

 Confronting claustrophobia (playfully)